-No-conflict analysis No-profit analysis What if the company is not in a position to take up the opportunity?
-Nonetheless, if the company is reasonably expected to be interested in the opportunity, directors still cannot take up the opportunity without the necessary disclosure and approval If the opportunity arose by virtue of the director's position, he is not entitled to profit from it without adequate disclosure and approval What if the director resigns to takeup the opportunity?
-There is still a breach of the conflict rule, if the resignation was prompted or influenced by a desire to acquire the opportunity sought by the company If the opportunity arose by virtue of the director's position, he is not entitled to profit from it without adequate disclosure and approval What if the company has, in good faith, rejected the opportunity?
-In the case of good faith rejection, the company is no longer interested in the opportunity, and the director may take it up without breaching the conflict rule However, if the opportunity arose by virtue of the director's position, he is not entitled to profit from it without adequate disclosure and approval
+La competition No-conflict analysis No-profit analysis What if the company is not in a position to take up the opportunity?
+Nonetheless, if the company is reasonably expected to be interested in the opportunity, Directors still cannot take up the opportunity without the necessary disclosure and approval.
+If the opportunity arose by virtue of the Director's position, he/she is not entitled to profit from it without adequate disclosure and approval.
+What if the director resigns to take up the opportunity?
+There is still a breach of the conflict rule, if the resignation was prompted or influenced by a desire to acquire the opportunity sought by the company.
+If the opportunity arose by virtue of the Director's position, he/she is not entitled to profit from it without adequate disclosure and approval.
+What if the company has, in good faith, rejected the opportunity?
+In the case of good faith rejection, the company is no longer interested in the opportunity, and the Director may take it up without breaching the conflict rule.
+However, if the opportunity arose by virtue of the Director's position, he/she is not entitled to profit from it without adequate disclosure and approval.

-- 01. Directors' Legal Duties
+- 1. Directors' legal duties

-- 02. Structuring an Effective Board
+- 2. Structuring an effective board

+- 3. Board composition and protocols

+- 4. Board committees

-- 03. Company Leadership
+- 5. Company leadership

-- 04. Productive Meetings
+- 6. Productive meetings

-- 05. Ethical Culture
+- 7. Ethical culture

-- 06. Board's Governance Roles and Conduct of Affairs

-- 07. Insightful Strategy
+- 8. Insightful strategy

-- 08. Risk Management and Internal Controls
+- 9. Risk management and internal controls

-- 09. Board Committees

-- 10. Receiving Assurance
+- 10. Receiving assurance

-- 11. Integrated Governance
+- 11. Integrated governance

-- 12. Accountability to Shareholders
+- 12. Accountability to shareholders

-- 13. Stakeholder Engagement
+- 13. Stakeholder engagement

-- 14. Private Equity
+- 14. Private equity

-- 15. Establishing a New Board
+- 15. Establishing a new board

-- 16. Managing Cybersecurity Risks
+- 16. Managing cyber security risks

 - 17. Corporate sustainability

 - 18. Social media

 - 19. Investment committees

-- 20. Workplace safety & health
+- 20. Workplace safety and health

+- 21. Human rights in supply chain

+- 22. Automation

-- 21. Appendices
+- 23. Appendices

-Directors should exercise caution when considering fellow directors' actual, potential or perceived conflicts of interest.
+Directors should exercise caution when considering fellow Directors' actual, potential or perceived conflicts of interest.
 Conflicts of interest may not be avoidable at times given the more complex business environment in which companies now operate.
 An actual or potential conflict does not necessarily disqualify a person from serving on a company's Board, but full disclosure should be made and where required by law, shareholders' approval should be obtained to guard the best interests of the company and its shareholders.

-Where such a situation is unavoidable, and creates a conflict with the director's fiduciary duties to the company, approval should be obtained from which the shareholders or immediate announcement made in circumstances specified by Chapter 9 of the SGX LR.
+Where such a situation is unavoidable and creates a conflict with the Director's fiduciary duties to the company, approval should be obtained from the shareholders or immediate announcement made in circumstances specified by Chapter 9 of the SGX LR.

-Related party transactions should be disclosed in the annual report in accordance with Financial Reporting Standard 24.
+Related party transactions should be disclosed in the annual report in accordance with Financial Reporting Standard (FRS) 24.
 Measures need to be taken to avert any adverse consequences to the company.
 An offence is committed under statute and SGX LR if it can be established that the conduct was undertaken with the intention of gaining personal advantage; it is not necessary to determine that an actual gain was obtained.

-Statement of Good Practice (SGP) No. 5/2006 provides further guidance.
-Where there are uncertainties as to whether or not the directors are in a position of conflict, the matter should be deliberated with the Chairman of the Board or the Nominating Committee (NC).
+Where there are uncertainties as to whether or not the Directors are in a position of conflict, the matter should be deliberated with the Chairman of the Board or the Nominating Committee (NC).
 If necessary, professional advice should be sought and where there is still reasonable doubt after such consultation, the issue should be treated as a conflict situation.

-The Company Secretary, upon notification by the directors should inform the Board of the conflict by circular as soon as is practicable.
+The Company Secretary, upon notification by the Directors should inform the Board of the conflict by circular as soon as is practicable.
 Formal disclosure of the conflict should then be made and minuted at the next Board meeting.

-Listed companies are to disclose in their annual reports particulars of material transactions between their CEOs, directors and controlling shareholders with the companies or their subsidiaries.
+Listed companies are to disclose in their annual reports particulars of material transactions between their CEOs, Directors and controlling shareholders with the companies or their subsidiaries.